suketk/veritalabs/intentional-technology.md

       - question: Will I be charged if I check in consistently, but fail to reach my goals?
         answer: Nope.
 As long as you complete all the check-ins on time, you won’t be charged.
 We believe in self-compassion, understanding and self-love over anything else, including hitting external goals.
 Sustainable growth and success not only starts with those things, but it requires them.
       - question: What is the time commitment?
         answer: The weekly check-ins only take 15 minutes to complete - you can do them whenever, but they are due every Sunday.
 That’s it!
-Other than the intro call (which is opt-in), there are no video calls or live sessions.
+There are no video calls or live sessions.
 During the week, you’ll be following your challenge and sharing your progress (optional, but recommended) with your Moai on the Discord group.
       - question: Can I be anonymous?
         answer: Absolutely!
-Other than the intro call (which is opt-in), there are no video or voice calls.
+There are no video or voice calls.
 You can also set an anonymous nickname when you join your Moai.
       - question: If I fail, what charity does my stake go to?
         answer: By default, it goes to GiveDirectly.
 We are not affiliated with them.
 It's worth noting that we've never actually had to do this - we hope you're not the first!
 If you have another preference, please email us at team@themoai.org.
       - question: How is this different from a course?